zyttt-coder/Transfer-attacks-with-EOT/README.md

 # Boosting the transferability of adversarial attacks with EOT
-This work applies an existed white-box attack method called Expectation over Transformation (EOT) in transfer attacks.
-The key idea is to introduce a distribution of transformation to the objective function of the surrogate model.
-A detailed theoretical analysis about the feasibility of the project is provided.
-Besides, in our experiments, the EOT method is combined with other black-box attack algorithms to achieve better transferability improvements.
+This project applies an existed white-box attack method called Expectation over Transformation (EOT) in transfer attacks.
+The key idea is to introduce a distribution of transformation to the objective function of transfer attacks.
+Detailed theoretical analysis and holistic experiments are conducted to verify the methodology.

-For more detailed information, please look through the project report and codes.
+See the codes and **Report.pdf** for more detailed information.